-Economic History Research and Pedagogy Projects at QUCEH
+Research and Pedagogy Projects at QUCEH

 QUCEH hosts a number of large projects in business, economic, financial and social science history.
 Researchers at the centre have a particular strength in the study of how economic and financial institutions respond to changes in their technological and institutional environments.
 Their research places a strong emphasis on both historical and evolutionary approaches, but also one that contrasts how institutions vary across different social and regulatory environments within a given time frame.
 Researchers also have a particular interest in the economic history and political economy of Ireland.

-Externally-funded research projects:
+Ongoing externally-funded research projects:

 The Sterling Area Revisited: The Political Economy of International Economic Disintegration